bkavlak/datacamp2020-doktar/examples/agricultural-boundary-delineation/README.md

 with image processing techniques on GEE.
 We will try to translate the processes of a paper about boundary delineation.

-At first, we will try to understand convolutions and their use basically.
+At first, it is helpful to understand convolutions and their use basically.

 ### Convolution arithmetic